PMCC-BioinformaticsCore/janis/docs/tools/unix/index.rst

 unix
 ====

-Automatically generated index page for {module} {title}
+Automatically generated index page for {title}

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

-   Echo
-   Tar
-   Untar
    cat
-   javaCompiler
+   echo
+   javacompiler
    merge
+   tar
+   untar

-*This page was auto-generated on 02/07/2019.
+*This page was auto-generated on 09/07/2019.
 Please do not directly alter the contents of this page.*